 With all the wind and rain we had today, these flowers would've lost all their petals had I not brought them inside, and unlike the character in the comic strip above the entry, I couldn't stand outside and hold an umbrella over each of hem!

-Btw, the other tulip varieties (Pinocchio Tulips, Je t'aime Tulips, and a Blumex tulip variety) are still waiting to bloom.
+Btw, the other tulip varieties (Pinocchio Tulips, Je t'aime Tulips, and a Blumex Tulip 2017-2018 variety) are still waiting to bloom.
 They were also planted this past November (when the Elegant Lady, Monte Orange and Hot Springs Water Lily bulbs were planted).

 Please stay tuned for their progress.